-- 4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
-The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process. - 4.4.6 Grant Thornton approved an unqualified Statement of Accounts for 2017/18 and it is anticipated this will be repeated in 2018/19.
+- 4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial statements for cost centre managers.
+The financial and management system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process. - 4.4.6 Grant Thornton approved an unqualified Statement of Accounts for 2018/19 and it is anticipated this will be repeated in 2019/20.
 A detailed year-end report is presented to the Authority in a clear and understandable format.
 A simplified summary statement of accounts is available on the Authority's Website to ensure the outturn position is communicated effectively to all stakeholders.